Adreeja Chatterjee is Head of the No5 Court of Protection Group.

 She regularly represents vulnerable clients and undertakes Official Solicitor work.
 She conducts Court of Protection work in the High Court and at other levels, including emergency hearings, in health and welfare cases where there are challenges to whether an adult has capacity to make decisions about sexual relations, marriage, financial matters, contact, residence and other best interests decisions.

 Adreeja is a leading national expert in cases of forced marriage, having represented local authorities, police forces, vulnerable parties and respondents in a substantial number of prominent forced and incapacitous marriage cases since the introduction of this legislation.
-She regularly delivers seminars and has written articles on this topic.
+She is a popular guest speaker on this topic and has written a textbook on the law of forced and incapacitous marriages.

 Adreeja also undertakes property and affairs work, relying on her breadth of knowledge in divorce/matrimonial and care proceedings within the family law jurisdiction, where matters overlap and/or cross over into the Court of Protection.
-She is instructed by the Office of the Public Guardian and by other parties in financial applications.
+She is instructed by the Office of the Public Guardian and by other parties in financial applications concerning contested deputyships and attorneyships where there are allegations of financial wrongdoing.

 Adreeja aims to adopt a pragmatic and sympathetic approach to lay clients, and welcomes early involvement in the case in order to achieve the best strategic outcome.